-Part 4 of KCSIE 2020 sets out the responsibility of schools in relation to managing allegations against staff and these are set out fully in the Schools Managing Allegations against Staff policy.
-This guidance will be followed where it is alleged that anyone working in the school that provides education for children under 18 years of age, including supply teachers and volunteers has:
+Part 4 of KCSIE 2024 sets out the responsibility of schools in relation to managing allegations against staff and these are set out fully in the Schools Managing Allegations against Staff policy.
+This guidance will be followed where it is alleged that anyone working in the school that provides education for children under 18 years of age, including supply teachers, volunteers and contractors has:

-- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; - Behaved towards a child or children in a way that indicates that he or she would pose a risk of harm to children; - behaved or may have behaved in a way that indicates they may not be suitable to work with children - 7.0 Then the allegation will be dealt with in accordance with national guidance and agreements, as implemented locally by the South Gloucestershire Children's Partnership - 7.1 Allegations against a member of staff should be brought to the attention of the Headteacher and/or DSL in the first instance, unless the Headteacher is the subject of the allegation; in this situation the allegation should be referred to the Chair of Governors.
-They will follow the LA 'Guidance for Chairs of Governors Dealing with Child Protection Allegations Against the Headteacher' and will contact the Local Authority Designated Officer (LADO) without delay. - 7.2 An allegation must not be discussed with the alleged perpetrators or other members of staff / governors, unless advised to do so by a LADO.
+- Behaved in a way that has harmed a child, or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates that he or she would pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children - 7.0 Then the allegation will be dealt with in accordance with national guidance and agreements, as implemented locally by the South Gloucestershire Children's Partnership - 7.1 Allegations against a member of staff should be brought to the attention of the Headteacher and/or DSL in the first instance, unless the Headteacher is the subject of the allegation; in this situation the allegation should be referred to the Chair of Governors.
+They will follow the LA 'Guidance for Chairs of Governors Dealing with Child Protection Allegations Against the Headteacher' and will contact the Local Authority Designated Officer (LADO) without delay.
+If the Designated Safeguarding Lead is the subject of the allegation (and they are not the Headteacher) then this needs to be brought to the attention of the Headteacher. - 7.2 An allegation must not be discussed with the alleged perpetrators or other members of staff / governors, unless advised to do so by a LADO.
 All concerns against a member of staff must be reported without delay.